-Today I want to share a little gingerbread alphabet activity with you.
-I am also going to give you a couple of ideas for using the free gingerbread man printable.
+Are you looking for an engaging gingerbread theme activity for your kids?
+Today I want to show you a cute little gingerbread alphabet activity that I know your kids are going to LOVE.
+I am also going to give you a couple of ideas for using the fun gingerbread man printable.

 This activity is a perfect addition to your Christmas or gingerbread theme preschool or pre-k.
 After printing the activity, I like to laminate the cards for durability.
 The set includes uppercase and lowercase gingerbread boys and girls.
 You can match uppercase to uppercase or you can match uppercase letters to lowercase letters.